It's Your Choice 2019

 This information is intended to provide understandable explanations of the Uniform Benefits Certificate of Coverage.
 In the event of any conflict between the terms of the IYC Health Plan Certificate of Coverage and the information contained in the Frequently Asked Questions section, the terms of the Certificate of Coverage shall control.

 Previous changes, which were effective in 2016, aimed to achieve cost savings required by the Governor's 2015-2017 Biennial Budget.
-In order to meet this savings, the Group Insurance Board approved changes to health plan deductibles, copayments and prescription drug coverage.
+In order to meet this savings, the GIB approved changes to health plan deductibles, copayments and prescription drug coverage.

 Some changes are long-term savings solutions.
-Federal provisions impose an additional tax on health plans with benefits over a certain value beginning in 2018; this additional tax would affect the amount you pay for health insurance.
-Some changes (i.e. separating the Uniform Dental Benefit from the health plans) were necessary to avoid this tax.
+Federal provisions are expected to impose an additional tax on health plans with benefits over a certain value beginning in 2020; this additional tax would affect the amount you pay for health insurance.
+Some changes (i.e. separating the Uniform Dental Benefit from the health plans) were necessary to minimize the effect of this tax.

 Information about the State of Wisconsin Group Health Insurance Program in the Frequently Asked Questions applies to the following individuals: